 - Gently stir the dry ingredients into the wet with a spatula, half at a time, until mixture is just combined.
+Stir in blueberries.
 Let sit 5 minutes.

 - Using an ice cream scoop or measuring cup, scoop about ⅓ cup batter into each muffin cup.

 - Bake muffins at 375 for 16-18 minutes or until slightly firm to the touch.
 Careful not to overbake, as this will make muffins tough on the bottom.

 - Remove from the oven and let cool in the pan 5 minutes, then remove muffins to a cooling rack.